5 Best Ways To Get Van Gogh Museum Tickets In Amsterdam + Tips For Visiting

 Way N. 3: Take a guided tour of the Van Gogh Museum

-With the help of a guide, you won’t have to worry about the tickets, finding your whereabouts in the museum, or scouting the Van Gogh’s most important pieces in the museum.
+You won’t have to worry about the tickets, finding your whereabouts in the museum, or scouting Van Gogh’s most important pieces in the museum.

-Guided tours do cost more money than the regular tickets to Van Gogh Museum, but are worth the extra cost.
+Guided tours cost more than the regular tickets to Van Gogh Museum, but are worth it.

-The museum gives visitors the possibility of booking a group visits – you can find more information about it here.
-But if you are looking for a guided tour rather than just making bookings for a group, you are better off using a third party booking sites.
+The museum gives visitors the possibility of booking a group visit – you can find more information about it here.
+But if you are looking for a guided tour rather than just making bookings for a group, you are better off using a third-party booking site.

-There are several options available online – but there actually aren’t that many tours, so I recommend booking in advance if this is how you want to visit.
+There aren’t that many tours, so I recommend booking in advance if this is how you want to visit.
 Here are my top recommendations:

 Guided tour of Van Gogh Museum – this tour sold on GetYourGuide is offered in a variety of languages and is one of the best available.
 It lasts 2.5 hours, after which you are free to explore the museum on your own if you wish.